 While they were very traditional, I never loved them.
 I guess it was that they didn’t have a lot of flavor other than the raisins and the fatty butter.
 But, I love the notion of a tea bun.
 Even if you don’t have it with tea, it just sounds lovely, doesn’t it?

-1/4 cup dried unsulphured apricots, chopped (or chopped pitted dates – yummy too!)
+- 1/4 cup dried unsulphured apricots chopped (or chopped pitted dates)

 Preheat oven to 350.
 In a large bowl, combine oat flour, oats, baking powder, baking soda (sift in powder/soda), nutmeg, salt.
 Stir through until well combined, and then stir in zest and apricots.
-In a smaller bowl, combine orange juice, maple syrup, milk, chia, and almond extract.
+In a smaller bowl, combine orange juice, maple syrup, milk, chia, and extract.
 Stir through until combined.
 Add wet mixture to the dry and stir through until just combined.
 Using a large cookie scoop (or a spoon), scoop out mixture and place on a baking sheet lined with parchment paper (I typically yield 6 to 7).
 Bake for 14 minutes.
 Remove from oven, let cool for a minute on baking sheet, and then transfer to a cooling rack to cool completely.
-Take a bite.
-Then another.
-Smile, and enjoy.
 Makes 6 to 7 buns.